 We have seen this before.
 When Trump took over as President of the US, Travis Kalanick, former CEO of Uber was one of the entrepreneurs who accepted to collaborate with Trump as an advisor.
 However, the Uber customers would have none of that.
 Slowly, people started deleting the Uber app and installing other apps instead.

-Eventually, Travis leant that he couldn’t jeopardize the company because a little recognition in the political scene.
+Eventually, Travis learnt that he couldn’t jeopardize the company because of a little recognition in the political scene.
 He left the advisory board and apologized for having accepted the offer in the first place.

 Elon Musk as well faced the same circumstances, and eventually left the Trump advisory board because he felt his advice was not being to good use.

-These are the most recent instances of mixing money and power.
-It jeopardizes business for startups and Jack believes mixing the two is a bad idea.
+These are only a few recent examples of the downsides of mixing money and power.
+Since it jeopardizes business for startups, Jack believes mixing the two is a bad idea.

 5 Best Jack Ma Quotes for Successful Startups